instana/crystal-sensor/README.md

-# instana
+# Instana

-The Instana shard provides Crystal metrics and tracing for [Instana](https://www.instana.com/).
+The instana package provides Crystal metrics and traces (request, queue & cross-host) for [Instana](https://www.instana.com/).

 Any and all feedback is welcome.
 Happy Crystal visibility.

+Note: _This package is currently in BETA._

 ## Installation